openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 ## Transformation writing essentials <a name="transformation_writing_essentials"></a>

-When developing transformation we need to follow next transformation rules:
+When developing a transformation, you need to follow these transformation rules:

 ### Operation Set (OpSet)

-Which OpSet to use in your transformation?
-The right answer is latest that exists at the moment.
-An exception is ConvertOpSetXToOpSetY transformations where operations from OpSetX and OpSetY are required to use.
+Use the latest version of OpSet in your transformation.
+An exception is ConvertOpSetXToOpSetY transformations, where you must use operations from OpSetX and OpSetY.

 @snippet example_ngraph_utils.cpp ngraph:include